Wayne Couzens: Police misconduct cases over indecent exposure reports

 A Metropolitan Police constable has a case to answer for gross misconduct, the Independent Office for Police Conduct (IOPC) said.

-The IOPC added a Kent Police sergeant faces a separate misconduct meeting in relation to reports of flashing.
+The IOPC added a Kent Police sergeant faced a misconduct meeting over how complaints of flashing were handled.

 On Monday, 50-year-old Couzens admitted three counts of indecent exposure.

 The guilty pleas related to three incidents in Kent - two offences at a fast-food restaurant in February 2021, and another at woodland in Deal in November 2020.
-Couzens was a serving Met Police officer at the time of the offences.
+He was a serving Met Police officer at the time of the offences.

+Couzens is serving a whole-life sentence for the kidnap, rape and murder of 33-year-old Sarah Everard in March 2021.

+The IOPC said the Met officer facing gross misconduct allegations was investigated over whether inquiries were adequately carried out and supervised during a visit to the restaurant on 3 March and on 10 March, when a different team took over.

 IOPC regional director Sal Naseem said: "We have been unable to publish our findings until now due to the risk of prejudicing criminal proceedings against Couzens.